-- Always finds an optimal solution, i.e., one with the smallest possible depth d. - Do not need to worry about falling into loops as long as there exists a goal. - ▶ Need to store nodes that are already visited (closed list) if it is possible to have no solution. - Using distance to the root to partition the search space and to make sure each node will be visited some time. - Need extra effort to find the solution path. - Most critical drawback: huge space requirement. - It is tolerable for an algorithm to be 100 times slower, but not so for one that is 100 times larger.
+- Always finds an optimal solution, i.e., one with the smallest possible depth d. - Do not need to worry about falling into loops as long as there exists a goal. - ▶ Need to store nodes that are already visited (closed list) if it is possible to have no solution. - Using distance to the root to partition the search space and to make sure each node will be visited some time. - We need to use length = i states in order to find length = i + 1 states. - In order not to go backward, we only need to store length=(i-1) states in the closed list. - Need extra effort to find the solution path. - Most critical drawback: huge space requirement. - It is tolerable for an algorithm to be 100 times slower, but not so for one that is 100 times larger.